Dilys Breese

-Dilys Breese (born 2 June 1932, Abergavenny, Monmouthshire; died 22 August 2007) was a natural history television producer for the BBC and an ornithologist with the British Trust for Ornithology, who commemorate her contribution by awarding the Dilys Breese Medal, funded by her bequest to them.
+Dilys Breese (born 2 June 1932, Abergavenny, Monmouthshire; died 22 August 2007) was a Welsh ornithologist and television producer of natural history programmes for the BBC.
+She worked for the British Trust for Ornithology, who commemorate her contribution by awarding the Dilys Breese Medal, funded by her bequest to them.

 Breese was brought up in Wales, she was educated at Oswestry Girls' High School, then graduated from St Andrews in 1954, with an MA in English Literature and Language.

 Radio

 After graduation, she applied for a position as a trainee studio manager with BBC radio.
 While working on shows like Woman's Hour she developed an interest in natural history, and by 1970 was producing the majority of BBC Bristol's natural history output, with presenter Derek Jones.
 With Jones, she created the successful radio series The Living World and Wildlife.

 Television

 In 1970, Breese joined the BBC Natural History Unit, where she produced television shows including The World About Us, Wildlife on One and The Natural World.

 She left the BBC in 1991 and set up her own company, Kestrel Productions, making several short programmes until deteriorating health prevented her from working.